gtamilse/ansible-lab/TECDEV-4500-labguide-draft-gopal-3.md

 ---

 ## 1.8 Variables
+- Ansible uses variables to enable more flexibility in playbooks.
 - Variables are used to store information.
 This information can be used in a playbook by calling the specific variable.
-- Let us use custom variables in a playbook.
-Note that custom variables defined in a playbook are valid only within that playbook.

 ### Lab exercise
+- Create custom variables inside a playbook to store an interface name and call the variable to complete the show command execution.
 - Create a playbook, p8-vars.yml, with the below contents

 ```